shakfu/cython-scratch/README.md

 A repo for throwaway tests, demos of cython examples, techniques, etc.

 - **callback1**: using a C-level trampoline function to call a Python callback

 - **callback2**: same as callback1 but with callback returning a value

-- **callback3**: same as callback2 but separate registration of python callback function to demonstrate the requirement to `Py_INCREF` the callback object.
+- **callback3**: same as callback2 but with separate registration of python callback function to demonstrate the requirement to `Py_INCREF` the callback object.

 - **callback4**: same as callback3 but with a dedicated wrapper to set the c-callback wrapper or the python callback function